Thodi Kodallu: Production

-After the success of Donga Ramudu, its producer D. Madhusudhana Rao wanted to continue its success streak by again collaborating with Nageswara Rao and wanted K. V. Reddy to direct the film.
-However Reddy was busy with prior commitments and suggested Adurthi Subba Rao as director.
-However Nageswara Rao claimed it was he who suggested the name of Subba Rao as the director.
+After the success of Donga Ramudu, producer D. Madhusudhana Rao wanted to continue his success by collaborating again with Nageswara Rao and wanted K. V. Reddy to direct the film.
+Reddy was busy with prior commitments and suggested Adurthi Subba Rao; however, Nageswara Rao claimed that he had suggested Subba Rao as the director.

-Being an avid fan of literature, Madhusudhana Rao bought the rights of the Bengali short novel Nishkriti by Sharat Chandra Chattopadhyay.
-He wrote the screenplay along with Acharya Athreya and Subbarao by retaining the major characters and situations from the original novel while also making changes to suit local sensibilities by bringing changes such as changing character of second brother from lawyer to caretaker of agriculture fields.
-The film was simultaneously made in Tamil as Enga Veettu Mahalakshmi with the same lead actors and slightly different supporting cast such as Thangavelu and Nambiar replacing Relangi and Jaggayya.
-Atreya and Sridhar wrote the dialogues for Telugu and Tamil versions respectively.
-Most of the filming was held at Janapastram, a village near Gudur.
+An avid fan of literature, Madhusudhana Rao bought the rights to the Bengali novel Nishkriti by Sharat Chandra Chattopadhyay.
+He wrote the screenplay along with Acharya Athreya and Subba Rao, retaining the major characters and situations from the original novel but making changes to suit local sensibilities, such as changing the character of the second brother from a lawyer to a caretaker of farmland.
+The film was simultaneously made in Tamil as Enga Veettu Mahalakshmi with the same lead actors and a slightly different supporting cast, with Thangavelu and Nambiar replacing Relangi and Jaggayya.
+Athreya and Sridhar wrote the dialogues for the Telugu and Tamil versions, respectively.
+Most of the filming took place at Janapastram, a village near Gudur.

 Soundtrack

-Music was composed by Master Venu.
+The music was composed by Master Venu.